Donald-Tan/CalCenterv2/README.md

       DB_PASSWORD=<your-password> # Only if you have setup your MySQL server to use a password - otherwise leave it blank DB_NAME=FitnessTrackDB
       ```
+4. Delete the database.sql.gz from the CalCenter root directory

 ---